SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

     Figure 7.
 Overview of the training pipeline of SLD.
 In the first stage, gold output is divided into segments.
 In the second stage, we use contrastive and adversarial learning to ensure latent representations are robust to drastic semantic changes.
 Finally, we train a diffusion model as an inherent semantic planner conditioned on given inputs.
 (Image source: <a href="https://arxiv.org/pdf/2412.11333">Zhu et al., 2024</a>)
 </div>

+As demonstrate in the figure above, our SLD pipeline contains three major components, segmentation, representation learning and diffusion LM training.
+Blue units are trainable neural networks.
+On the top left, a paragraph of desired output text, the storylines, are **segmented into sentences**.
+These sentences are encoded and projected to a compact latent space.
+To further regularise the latent representation, as shown in top right, we do **contrastive learning**.
+We generate paraphrases as positive samples pulling them together, and randomly sample out-of-domain text as negative samples pushing them apart.
+In addition, we add some **adversarial (worst case) noise** to perturb the representations, training decoding units to be more robust.
+The bottom part describes the diffusion model training, we use cross-attention transformer conditioning on inputs and ensures **1-to-1** correspondence between latent representations and sentences over this process.
+The representations of all segments are decoded **in-parallel** in the end.

 And you can see the importance of representation learning in the visualization below.
 Before the representation learning, the desired cluster of sentences (ROCStories) are not very distinguishable from other texts (CNN/Daily Mail), which makes the model susceptible to abrupt semantic changes during diffusion process.
 With regularization, it's much better.
 Adversial noise is to ensure we enhance the generation quality even better.

 <div class="row mt-2">